 Youth can also consider having a parent apply to be a foster volunteer.
 Although the primary volunteer must be 18 years of age, the entire family can participate in the fostering experience.
 To learn more about our foster program, please click here.

 Yes.
-Each role has training classes that cover all aspects of the volunteer role.
+Each role has training sessions that cover all aspects of the volunteer role.
+Training is done with both staff and volunteer mentors.
 The time it takes to complete training varies, based on volunteer availability, training schedules and the specific training needs of the volunteer role.

-Bi-weekly means every other week.
+We require our volunteers to fill a regularly scheduled shift at least once every other week.
 For example: Every other Monday from 3pm to 6pm.
-We ask that volunteers work a minimum of two or three shifts a month based on when their set scheduled shift falls on the monthly calendar.
-Volunteers are welcome to work more hours if there is a need for shift coverage.
-Volunteer shifts typically range from 2 to 4 hours.
+Depending on where their shift falls on the monthly calendar, that means two or three shifts a month.
+Volunteers are welcome to work more often if there is a need for shift coverage, either in a regularly scheduled shift, or by picking up open shifts online.
+Volunteer shifts typically range from two-four hours.

 Due to limited resources and the required training for each volunteer position, we are not able to offer short-term or summer volunteering experiences working on site.

 We do have one event that is a short term volunteer experience.
 Our Walk for Animals fundraiser is held each spring.
 This is a one-day event open to the public and we welcome new volunteers.
 To find out more about the Walk for Animals, please click here.